saubhikdattagithub/mygardenimage/autoupdates/README.md

    - Uscan executes with customised watch and debiaan/changelog to determine the availability of new version
    - If no new version found, exits, else if a newer version is found, then edits the prepare_source file with new version determined from uscan run

-## 🧰 Proposal for gardenlinux/package-YYYY
+## 🧰 Proposal for gardenlinux package-YYYY
   - In existing package-YYYY repositories, we need to include a watch file as a bare minimum
   - For uscan execution, debian/changelog is expected too, which is temporarily created and then removed by the update_version.py
   - The watch file format for every package could be recorded as template as in below table (only for sample now in git)